Rembrandt van Rijn: 1606-1669

 Beyond painting, Rembrandt created about 300 etchings and drypoints.
 His work as a printmaker ran alongside his career as a painter.
 He was a great innovator in this medium, often using traditional materials in unconventional ways.
 His impact on printmaking is still reflected in etchings produced today.

 Rembrandt outlived both Hendrickje, who died in 1663, and Titus, who died in 1668.
-Rembrandt died on October 4, 1669.
+Rembrandt died on October 4, 1669 at the age of 63.
 With no money for a tombstone, he was buried in an unmarked grave in the Westerkerk, in Amsterdam.